sdsucomptox/danrerlib/docs/_sources/userguide/usage.md.txt

 ## Workflow

-To import and begin using `danRerLib` in your Python project, import `danRerLib` as:
+To import and begin using `danRerLib` in your Python project, import `danrerlib` as:

 ```
-import danRerLib as drl
+import danrerlib as drl
 ```

 To import a specific module, for example the mapping module, you can import as:

 ```
-from danRerLib import mapping
+from danrerlib import mapping
 ```

 A typical workflow of `danRerLib` depends on the feature you wish to use (see [Introduction](introduction.md)).
 Please the {ref}`tutorial page <tutorials>` for some typical workflows.